 - someone in your support bubble has symptoms or tested positive

 - you’ve been told to self-isolate by NHS Test and Trace

 Self-isolation will save lives – it’s important you follow the guidance if you’re affected.

 If your symptoms worsen during isolation or are no better after 7 days contact the NHS online coronavirus service .
 If you have no internet access, you should call NHS 111.
 For a medical emergency dial 999.

 Why should you self-isolate?

-Self-isolation will save lives – and while 90% of people will recover from this virus – some will get seriously ill and it is these people we need to protect.
+Self-isolation will save lives – and while the vast majority of people will recover from this virus – some will get seriously ill and it is these people we need to protect.

 How should I look after myself when I self-isolate?

 - Get plenty of rest